 The USCIS is methodical and clear on its requirements.
 While every aspect of your application should receive careful attention, the USCIS may check your history with the law.
 Good moral character might seem like an in-depth analysis of your personality, but it really just refers to your compliance with the law.
 Any brush with the legal system can affect your moral character standing.

-This is because even seemingly slight infringements such as a DUI can temporarily bar you from obtaining citizenship.
+This is because even seemingly slight infringements, such as a DUI can temporarily bar you from obtaining citizenship.
 Remember that the period under review is the immediately preceding 5 years from the Application for Naturalization.
-Depending on the offense, the length of being barred can differ.
+Depending on the offense, the duration of the bar can differ.

-• Any crime against a person with intent to harm
+- Any crime against a person with the intent to harm

-• Not satisfying the continuous & physical presence in U.S requirement
+- Not satisfying the continuous & physical presence in the U.S requirement

 Physical Presence

 Although this is a relatively easy requirement to satisfy, many people still fail this test.
-This happens when they were not physically present in the United States for long enough.
-You must have physically resided in the US for 30 months out of the immediately preceding 5 years when your N-400 is filed.
+This happens when they are not physically present in the United States for long enough.
+You must have physically resided in the US for 30 months out of the immediately preceding 5 years when your N-400 is filed, or 18 months for spouses in the last 3 years.

 Failing to Meet Financial Obligations to the IRS